soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ2_Drawio-to-WissKI-Paths_en.md

 ---

-### Step 3: Create a new Pathbuilder and import XML
+### Step 3: Create a new Pathbuilder and Import XML

 **Navigate** to: **Configuration → Pathbuilders**